-- a.
-Underground utilities otherwise not shown on the plans to be removed are not likely to be encountered during construction, however the contractor shall verify and locate all utility lines prior to the start of work. - b.
-Any utilities encountered not shown on the plans shall be reported by the contractor to the HAS Project Manager and Airport Operations immediately such that the utility can be identified, logged and filed for later as-built and updates to the airport's utility master plan. - c.
-The primary utility owners/operators are: - Houston Airport System: Storm drainage, airfield lighting, communications cables - City of Houston: Water and wastewater lines - FAA: NAVAIDs power, control, and communications cables - Shell Pipeline: Underground petroleum pipeline a.
-Any monetary penalties assessed due to actions by the contractor personnel will be the responsibility of the contractor.
+- A. Underground utilities otherwise not shown on the plans are not likely to be encountered during construction, however the contractor shall verify, locate and mark all utility lines prior to the start of work. - B. Any utilities encountered not shown on the plans shall be reported by the contractor to the HAS Project Manager and HOU Airport Operations immediately such that the utility can be identified, marked, logged and filed for later as-built and updates to the airport's utility master plan. - C. Any utilities cut or damaged will be at the contractor's cost.
+Contractor shall immediately notify Airside Operations if this occurs. - D. The primary utility owners/operators are:

+- 1. Houston Airport System: Storm drainage, airfield lighting, communications cables. - 2.
+City of Houston: Water and wastewater lines. - 3.
+FAA: NAVAIDs power, control, and communications cables. - 4.
+Shell Pipeline: Underground petroleum pipeline.

-11. Penalties (Section 2.16)
+12. Penalties (Section 2.16)

-- b.
-Penalties for non-compliance with airport safety procedures may include but are not limited to a warning, removal of driving privileges or loss of access to the AOA. - c.
-Penalties for violation of the safety plan are summarized in Attachment H Houston Airport System, Tenant Violations Offenses, Charging Instrument, Due Process Provisions.
+- A. Any monetary penalties assessed due to actions by the contractor personnel will be the responsibility of the contractor.
+Refer to Appendix F: Tenant Violations (OI 05-03). - B. Penalties for non-compliance with airport safety procedures may include but are not limited to a warning, removal of driving privileges or loss of access to the AOA. - C. Penalties for violation of the safety plan are summarized in Appendix F Houston Airport System, Tenant Violations Offenses, Charging Instrument, Due Process Provisions.

-12. Special Conditions (Section 2.17)
+13. Special Conditions (Section 2.17)

-- a.
-In the event of an emergency (aircraft accident, security breach, etc.), the contractor shall immediately suspend all construction activities and vacate the construction and staging area as required by the airport. - b.
-Work impacting FAA NAVAIDs may not proceed during the period from the Friday before the Thanksgiving Holiday through January 1, due to a national moratorium observed by FAA Technical Operations personnel.
+- A. In the event of an emergency (aircraft accident, security breach, etc.), the contractor shall immediately suspend all construction activities and vacate the construction and staging area as required by the airport. - B. Work impacting Airlines at Gates 28, 29, 30, 31, and 32 may not proceed during the period from the Friday before the Thanksgiving Holiday through January 3, or any other travel period as notified by Airside Operations, due operational impacts during peak holiday travel period - C. In the event of severe weather (lighting or thunderstorms) or a forecasted tropical storm or hurricane, the Contractor shall implement the inclement weather and hurricane protection management plan including ceasing all construction activities and securing all materials and equipment.
+The Contractor's SPCD shall clearly outline and describe specific actions and measures to be implemented in the event of a forecasted weather event.
+Refer to Section 17.
+Other Limitations on Construction.

-13. Runway and Taxiway Visual Aids (Section 2.18)
+14. Runway and Taxiway Visual Aids (Section 2.18)